50 cats, kittens found in deplorable conditions in NJ home

 HOWELL TOWNSHIP, New Jersey (WABC) --A New Jersey animal shelter is in need of help after police responded to a home with more than 50 cats and kittens living in deplorable conditions.

-The Howell Township Police Department responded to a call for a gas leak Tuesday night, but when they arrived, they discovered the home was actually filled with cats.
+The Howell Township Police Department responded to a call from a utility worker Tuesday night, but when they arrived, they discovered the home was actually filled with cats.

 Animal Control officers are slowly catching all the animals and taking them to the shelter where they are being treated for fleas, upper respiratory infections, skin infections and internal parasites.